circuitdao/docs/docs/technical-manual/collateral-vaults.md

 ### Withdraw

 Withdraws XCH from the collateral vault.

-The operation can only succeed if after the withdrawal the vault remains sufficiently overcollateralised.
+The operation only succeeds if after the withdrawal the vault remains sufficiently overcollateralised based on a liquidation ratio of LR + 1.

 #### State changes